Snow Leopard

 - Leave yourself enough time.
 This process will tie up your machine for a big part of a day.

-Snow Leopard FAQ on http://www.macintouch.com lists a lot of software and whether it will work on OS X 10.6.
+The Snow Leopard FAQ on https://www.macintouch.com lists a lot of software and whether it will work on OS X 10.6.

 When I was getting ready to install 10.6, I found that some software I